mostjs-community/mostify/readMe.md

 *Why use mostify rather than just use promises ?*

 If you are using `most.js` , creating a promise object seem like a extra unwanted step.
-Callbacks are the lowest level of absraction you can find and rather than wrapping callbacks using promises and then rewrapping it using `most` streams, I think its more elegant to use use `most` streams directly.
-It also helps that most streams are also more general while provinding all the error handling goodiness that promise provides.
+Callbacks are the lowest level of abstraction you can find and rather than wrapping callbacks using promises and then rewrapping it using `most` streams, I think its more elegant to use `most` streams directly.
+It also helps that most streams are also more general while providing all the error handling goodiness that promise provides.

 ```livescript
 #Before